 Disabled Woman Let Down By Greater Anglia

-A disabled woman's told Heart, Norfolk and Suffolk rail operator Greater Anglia, have once again let her down.
+A disabled woman from Wivenhoe's told Heart, Essex rail operator Greater Anglia, have once again let her down.

-After the company left her stranded outside a station for two hours last month, Hollie Brooks says that yesterday, she was left her on a platform in London watching her pre-booked service leave without her, when the ramp to ger her wheelchair on board was on it's way - but hadn't arrived yet.
+After the company left her stranded outside Colchester station for two hours last month, Hollie Brooks says that yesterday, she was left her on a platform in London watching her pre-booked service towards Colchester leave without her, when the ramp to ger her wheelchair on board was on it's way - but hadn't arrived yet.

 What happened yesterday comes amid what Hollie says are numerous ocassions now, where she's felt the operator and it's staff have discriminated against her and not catered for her needs.